Skip to content

 ©N. A. Dubova

-Bactrian necklaces made out of – or inlaid with – “dark stone” (fig. 13a‑c), the Oxus Civilization dark stone artefacts:
+Bactrian necklaces made of – or inlaid with – “dark stone” (fig. 13a‑c), the Oxus Civilization dark stone artefacts:

 – lapis associated with carnelian